giwigiwi/CodeExamplees/README.md

 # CodeExamples

-## There are some code examples from my projects
+## There are some code examples from my projects.
 Every project has little description about technologies thas used to.

 ## Project list